Preparing for the Pharmacy Admissions Process

-Many Pharm.D. programs require 1-4 letters of recommendation (also known as “letters of evaluation” or “letters of recommendation”) as part of the pharmacy admissions process.
+Many Pharm.D. programs require 1-4 evaluations (also known as “letters of reference” or “letters of recommendation”) as part of the pharmacy admissions process.
 Pharm.D. programs may require you to submit letters from particular evaluators, such as a pharmacist, professor, or academic advisor.
 If letters are required, select individuals who know you well and can speak to your maturity, dependability, dedication, compassion, communication-skills, leadership, and any related experience in the field.
 All references submitted to PharmCAS must be submitted using the online reference process.
 Be sure to review the admission requirements on the individual School Directories for instructions.

 Pharm.D. programs, in considering applicants for admission, may give attention to the relative position of students within their class-near the top, in the middle group, or near the bottom.
 Schools and colleges of pharmacy are interested in enrolling students who have demonstrated exceptional work in school and potential for contributing to the profession.